This morning, I woke to the sound, with occasional vibration, of waves crashing against the land. Powerful yet very peaceful.

 Today's plan was to visit Cacheu.
 The distance to Cacheu was about 15 miles with direct line of sight; however, crossing Rio Cacheu further in land made the journey more like 130 miles.

 Two fake tolls en route that were run by young boys holding knotted rope across the road.
-Not much hassle, as I slowed down, and road through.
+Not much hassle, as I slowed down, and rode through.

 I was running low on drinking water, so sampled a river but found it was salt water.
 There was a handmade canoe hidden in the vegetation.